awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 *cli\_timestamp\_format*
 Specifies the format of timestamp values included in the output\.
 You can specify either of the following values:
-+ **iso8601**: This is the default value for AWS CLI version 2\.
-The AWS CLI reformats all timestamps according to [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)\.
++ **iso8601** – The default value for the AWS CLI version 2\.
+If specified, the AWS CLI reformats all timestamps according to [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)\.
-+ **wire**: This is the default value for AWS CLI version 1\.
-The AWS CLI displays all timestamp values exactly as received in the HTTP query response\.
++ **wire** – The default value for the AWS CLI version 1\.
+If specified, the AWS CLI displays all timestamp values exactly as received in the HTTP query response\.
 This entry does not have an equivalent environment variable or command line option\.

 ```